-Louis Vuitton Related and Supporting industries
+Louis Vuitton: Related and Supporting Industries

 The country also ranks high in the Related and Supporting Industries attribute for the luxury goods industry.

-The industry’s development has been in close relationship with many subsectors such as textile and apparel, garments and embellishments, sewing machinery.
+The industry’s development has been in close relationship with many subsectors such as textile and apparel, garments and embellishments, and sewing machinery.
 It’s an ecosystem whose members pressured each other to improve and innovate for mutual benefit.

-Louis Vuitton Firm Strategy, Structure, and Rivalry
+Louis Vuitton: Firm Strategy, Structure, and Rivalry

 In France, the luxury goods industry is highly competitive.